Program

 Session 4 – Navigating Bakery into a new digital revolution era

 For the bakery industry, the integration of digital and AI capabilities into our operations and processes is becoming increasingly important.
 This integration can improve quality output, reduce waste and energy consumption, help us achieve better sustainability goals, and automate customer service routines.
-This session will provide strategic and expert-level insights and good practices from various unrelated sectors and seeks to bridge them to bakey rerality.
-It aims to provide an inspiring and interactive sessions, supporting participants’ strategic reflection, touching to opportunities, urgencies and mistake to avoid for integrating AI.
+This session will provide strategic and expert-level insights and good practices from various sectors and seeks to bridge them to bakery reality.
+It aims to provide an inspiring and interactive session, supporting participants’ strategic reflection, touching on opportunities, urgencies and mistakes to avoid when integrating AI.

 Time and session # Themes and Speakers